 JustPhysiology is an online learning resource composed of interactive experiments powered by HumMod™, the most complete model of integrative human physiology in the world.
 JustPhysiology invites the student to explore human physiology as never before by pairing an intuitive user interface with a faster-than-real-time mathematical model.
 This software is designed for use by undergraduate students in biomedical engineering, biology, nursing, physical therapy and, of course, physiology.

-JustPhysiology offers and ever expanding list of lab modules demonstrating integrative physiology including:
+JustPhysiology offers and ever expanding list of case studies demonstrating integrative physiology including:

 - Heart Failure

 - A-V Fistula